 However CPA ad is also known as cost per action advertising as it can also be used to get users to do any action.
 Actions could include donate money to charity, or sign up for a supermarket club card.

-The equation for CPA ads couldn’t be simpler:
+The equation for CPA ads is:

 There are two types of conversion:

 - Post-click conversions – This means a user has clicked on an ad and then made a purchase/completed an action.

 - Post-impression conversions – This is when a user sees the ad, and then at a later date completes a purchase/action.

 In the majority of deals the conversion does not have to happen immediately.
 How it works is that when the cost per acquisition ad is shown to a user it will drop a cookie on the users computer.
 This cookie then starts a countdown.
 If the user completes a purchase/action before the countdown finishes, then the website the ad was on gets paid.

 Of course an advertiser may run the same ads on many sites, and it won’t pay out many times for one conversion (if the ad was seen by the same user on many sites).
 Only be the last site that a user clicked on, or saw an ad impression will get paid.

 CPA rates are too variable to list.
 They will depend on the ROI of an advertiser, which will depend on the value of the conversion they are chasing.
 Due to this you can expect to pay/receive anywhere between £0.50 and £50!